 La Barcaccia Fountain

 This is probably the first thing you will see when you get to Piazza di Spagna, one of Rome’s most beautiful squares, especially if you arrive from the bottom, so streets like Via dei Condotti, Via del Babuino, or Via Borgognona.
-A beautiful travertine sculpture, it was commissioned by Pope Urban VIII in 1627 to Pietro Bernini, father of the more famous Italian architect and artist Gian Lorenzo, who also took part in designing and building the fountain.
+A beautiful travertine sculpture, it was commissioned by Pope Urban VIII in 1627 to Pietro Bernini, father of the more famous Italian architect and artist Gian Lorenzo, who also took part in designing and building one of the most famous fountains in Rome.

-Completed in 1629, La Barcaccia Fountain in Piazza di Spagna required a fine work of engineering due to the low pressure of the aqueduct feeding the fountain, the one of the Aqua Virgo, the same as the Trevi Fountain.
+Completed in 1629, La Barcaccia Fountain in Piazza di Spagna required fine work of engineering due to the low pressure of the aqueduct feeding the fountain, the one of the Aqua Virgo, the same as the Trevi Fountain.
 This is why Bernini realized a half-submerged oval-shaped tub slightly below street level with the two edges raising higher and several points from where the water gushes out.

-The fountain is beautifully decorated with sculptures and coat of arms of popes and the Barberini noble family, the dynasty of Pope Urban VIII who commissioned it.
+The fountain is beautifully decorated with sculptures and coats of arms of popes and the Barberini noble family, the dynasty of Pope Urban VIII who commissioned it.